wleoncio/GLFM/README.md

 2) Compile the C++ code as

-    - For PYTHON (in a terminal, go to folder "GLFM/install/" and execute): bash install_for_python.sh
+    - For PYTHON (in a terminal, go to folder "GLFM/install/" and execute):

+           bash install_for_python.sh

     - For MATLAB (in Matlab workspace):
         - Add path "GLFM/src/Ccode" and its children directories to Matlab workspace
-        - From matlab command window, execute command: mex  -lgsl -lgmp -lgslcblas IBPsampler.cpp
+        - From matlab command window, execute command: `mex  -lgsl -lgmp -lgslcblas IBPsampler.cpp`

-    -For R:
+    - For R:

-        - First make sure R internally recognises the GSL package you previously installed, in R: install.packages('gsl',type = source)
+        - First make sure R internally recognises the GSL package you previously installed, in R: `install.packages('gsl',type = source)`

-        - Go to the cloned repo "~/GLFM/src" and unzip RcppGSLExample.zip
+        - Go to the cloned repo `~/GLFM/src` and unzip RcppGSLExample.zip

-        - In terminal run: R CMD build RcppGSLExample (this will create a .tar.gz file, called RcppGSLExample+_$VERSION+tar.gz, replace $VERSION with the name of your file)
+        - In terminal run: `R CMD build RcppGSLExample` (this will create a .tar.gz file, called `RcppGSLExample+_$VERSION+tar.gz`, replace `$VERSION` with the name of your file)

-        - In terminal run: R CMD INSTALL RcppGSLExample+_$VERSION+tar.gz
+        - In terminal run: `R CMD INSTALL RcppGSLExample+_$VERSION+tar.gz`

-        - Open R and load the package: library("RcppGSLExample")
+        - Open R and load the package: `library("RcppGSLExample")`

-3) Check  the success of the installations by running the script 'demo_GLFM_test' available for Python, Matlab and R in the 'demos' folder.
+4) Check  the success of the installations by running the script 'demo_GLFM_test' available for Python, Matlab and R in the 'demos' folder.

 ------------
 GLFM Demos